First Visit: January 20, 2007

 OHL Arena: 24

-At first glance the Gardens looks much like the standard generic "new OHL rink", with little to make it stand out between its clones in Sarnia, Guelph, and so on.
-All three arenas feature a similar number of seats, an open concourse overlooking the seating bowl, and a layout so similar that you could walk it with your eyes shut and not bump into anything.
+At first glance the Gardens looks much like the standard generic OHL clone rink, with little to make it stand out from its brothers in Sarnia, Guelph, and so on.
+All three arenas feature a similar number of seats, an open top concourse overlooking the seating bowl, and layout so similar that a Guelph native could walk it with his eyes shut on first visit and not bump into anything.
 However, there are forces at work in the Sault that make the GFL Memorial Gardens stand out.
 There is no restaurant - where the restaurant is in Sarnia and Guelph, there instead is a long souvenir booth, the Hound Pound.
-The Pound sells lots of interesting-looking souvenirs and is one of the league's best in terms of quality of merchandise, along with Kitchener.
+The Pound sells lots of interesting-looking souvenirs and is one of the league's best in terms of quality of merchandise.
 The Hounds have taken the old-school concept of the souvenir stand but run with it, making it huge and filling it with quality merchandise, which is a huge plus.
 There are also, refreshingly, enough washrooms for a new building and the other facilities seem to be more than adequate.

 Once you find your seats and take a look around, a few more things stand out.
-The moderne angel sculpture, stained glass windows, and war flags from the Memorial Gardens that overlooked the ice have been saved and hung in a corresponding place in the new building.
+The art moderne angel sculpture, stained glass windows, and war flags from the Memorial Gardens that overlooked the ice have been saved and hung in a corresponding place in the new building.
 The city deserves major points for saving them.
 In addition, windows are everywhere in the concourse - most hockey rinks are dark and shut the outside out, but in the Sault, it would appear that a day game would be lit by sunlight as much as by arena lights.
-Along another concourse, there is a long wall with pictures of the Sault Sports Hall of Fame hung; an exhibit that is worth viewing.

 The game presentation is good too - the announcer is very good and the sound isn't too loud.
 Sault fans haven't changed either, they are still among the league's smartest and most knowledgeable; supportive of their team and welcoming of visitors from the far south.
 The scoreboard is huge.
 Like most new arenas, the GFL Memorial Gardens will need time to be really finally "finished" - and even then, plans are in place to expand it.
 The construction company that built the place wasn't able to complete all of the suites in time, so I'm told that the suite level will be expanded from its current place running down one side of the ice into a "J" shape, and it is further expandable into a "U" should demand warrant it in the future.
 One hopes that the press box will be expanded then as well - it looks pretty cramped up there.